Logarithmic Prismatic Cohomology via Logarithmic THH: The log quasisyntomic site

 \subsection{Recollection on quasisyntomic rings}

 Let us briefly recall the notion of quasisyntomic ring from \cite[Section 4]{BMS19} and the basic properties of the resulting site.
 As in \emph{loc.\ cit.} all rings will be implicitly $p$-complete and with bounded $p^\infty$-torsion.
+By definition, a ring $A$ is \emph{quasisyntomic} if it has bounded $p^\infty$-torsion and ${\Bbb L}_{A / {\Bbb Z}_p}$ has $p$-complete ${\rm Tor}$-amplitude in $[-1, 0]$.

 \begin{definition}[{\cite[Definition 4.10]{BMS19}}] Let $f \colon A \to B$ be a map of commutative rings.
 We say that $f$ is \emph{quasisyntomic} if

 \begin{enumerate} \item $A \to B$ is $p$-completely flat, i.e., $B\otimes_A A/p$ is concentrated in degree $0$ and is a flat $A/p$-module, and \item ${\Bbb L}_{B/A}$ has $p$-complete ${\rm Tor}$-amplitude in $[-1, 0]$. \end{enumerate}